 Logos are the face of a brand!
 Logos are memorable and have the ability to set your brand apart from the crowd.
-I will explore ‘The Best Color Combinations for Logos’ in this blog which will allow your brand to put the best “face” forward!
+I will explore the best possible color logo color combinations in this blog which will allow your brand to put the best “face” forward!

 Imagine you wake up one fine day and find out that the world has suddenly turned grey!
 How would life be?
 Dull – right?
 Yes, absolutely!
 No one wants to imagine a colorless world.
 That is the impact color has on our mind.
 Colors add life and joy and make the world a better place to live.

 Color psychology enables one to understand human behavior.
 It also reveals how people’s decisions are influenced by various colors when they buy various products.
 Does the color of an icon prompt us to click on it?
 Does the color of a dress or a package compel us to choose one brand over the other?
 The answer to all the above questions is a short yes.
 But why do we choose one color over the other?
 That question, my friends, is a bit tricky.
 A combination of gender, location and variety of other factors prompt us to choose certain colors over others.

 Yes without a trace of a doubt!
 Why do you think brands and design companies spend sleepless nights contemplating over the best colors for their brand identity?

 Just like colors, shapes too have various meanings.
 The combination of varied shapes and colors evoke various emotions.
 Designers around the world are aware of the fact and use it intelligently to get the best results.

 Quick tip: The colors you choose for your brand’s visual identity should be in line with the products and services your company provides.

 Here is a list of important color terms that will not only help you understand this article but will serve as a guide when you decide to brand and market your own company.

 Hue and Color: Color is a broad term used to define everything from hue, tint, shades and tones.
 Hue is a specific color on the color wheel.
 E.g. Green is a hue but emerald is a shade.
 Red is a hue while pink is a tint.